Markvi268/amk_testhelpers/README.md

 1) Clone repository
 2) Navigate to ../test_package/autotest in cmd
     ```
-    pip install dist/autotest-0.0.1-py3-none-any.whl
+    pip install dist/amk_autotest-0.0.1-py3-none-any.whl
     ```

 ## tests/tests.py
-- from test_helpers import *
+- from amk_autotest import *

 ## Running tests
 1) Open a terminal
 2) Navigate to the root directory of your project which contains the 'tests' directory
-3) Type the command 'test_assigment' and press Enter.
-This will run the tests
-4) On Linux (Ubuntu), change the bashrc file (if the path is not specified) by adding the path to the file
+3) On Linux (Ubuntu), change the bashrc file (if the path is not specified) by adding the path to the file
     ```
     nano ~/.bashrc
     ```